AlvaroGA99/HeadsOrTailsAPI/README.md

 ![entities_diagram](https://github.com/user-attachments/assets/23727ce9-04d6-40a0-a8b3-74f70a43b2b0)

+- Update the corresponding user info depending on the results of the matches.
 - Frontend as a Unity or Three.js simple game, that make the corresponding requests.

 ## Resources

 - PlantUML : https://plantuml.com/es/
+- Baeldung (Spring Boot help) : https://www.baeldung.com/spring-boot

 ## Team